Triangulation of refined families: Global triangulation of refined families

+In the rest of this subsection, we will determine a large class of points $x\in X$ which is contained in the saturated locus $X_s$ (Proposition \ref{prop:multiplicity-one}).
+To do this, we need to employ the following flatification result.
+Let

-is an isomorphism. \end{proof} The rest of this subsection is devoted to develop some blow-up techniques which will be used in \S5.3.
-Let $\pi: Y'\ra Y$ be a proper and birational morphism of separated and reduced rigid analytic spaces over $\Q$.
+be a proper and birational morphism of separated and reduced rigid analytic spaces over $E$.
 Here birational means that for some coherent sheaf of ideals $H$, the complement $U$ of the closed subset $V(H)$, which is defined by $H$, is Zariski dense in $Y$, the restriction of $\pi$ to $\pi^{-1}(U)$ is an isomorphism, and $\pi^{-1}(U)$ is Zariski dense in $Y'$.
 Let $N$ be a coherent sheaf of $\OO_X$-modules.
-If $H'$ is the coherent sheaf of ideal defined the closed subset $\pi^{-1}(V(H))$ of $X'$, then the \emph{strict transform $N'$} of $N$ by $\pi$ is the quotient of $\pi^*N$ by its $H'^{\infty}$-torsion.
-The following Lemma is \cite[Lemma 3.4.2]{BC06}.
+If $H'$ is the coherent sheaf of ideal defining the closed subset $\pi^{-1}(V(H))$ of $X'$, then the \emph{strict transform $N'$} of $N$ by $\pi$ is the quotient of $\pi^*N$ by its $H'^{\infty}$-torsion.
+In particular, for any morphism $\pi^*N\ra M$ of coherent sheaves over $X'$, if $M$ is torsion-free, then the morphism $\pi^*N\ra M$ factors through $N'$.
+The following lemma follows from \cite[Lemma 3.4.2]{BC06}.

-\begin{lemma} Let $Y$ be a separated and reduced rigid analytic space over $\Q$.
-If $M$ is a torsion free coherent sheaf of modules over $Y$, then there exists a proper and birational morphism $Y'\ra Y$ of rigid analytic spaces with $Y'$ reduced such that the strict transform of $M$ by $\pi$ is a locally free coherent sheaf of modules $N$ over $Y'$.
-More precisely, we may choose $\pi$ to be the blow-up along a nowhere dense closed subspace of the normalization of $Y$. \end{lemma}
+\begin{lemma} Let $Y$ be a separated and reduced rigid analytic space over $E$.
+If $M$ is a torsion-free coherent sheaf of modules over $Y$, then there exists a proper and birational morphism $Y'\ra Y$ of rigid analytic spaces with $Y'$ reduced such that the strict transform of $M$ by $\pi$ is a locally free coherent sheaf of modules $N$ over $Y'$.
+More precisely, we may choose $\pi$ to be the blow-up along a nowhere dense Zariski closed subspace of the normalization of $Y$. \end{lemma}